-Cover a baking sheet with foil or parchment paper and place tomatillos, jalapeno, and sliced onion on it.
+Heat the broiler on high, positioning a rack at the highest or second-highest setting under the heat.
+Cover a baking sheet with foil or parchment paper and place tomatillos, jalapenos, and sliced onion on it.

 Transfer to a bowl, add more water if you would like a thinner salsa.
 Taste and add more salt if needed.
 Allow to rest in the refrigerator for 20 -30 minutes to let flavors meld and salsa to cool.